Feminist pornography

-Feminist pornography is a genre of film developed by or for those within the sex-positive feminist movement.
-It was created for the purpose of promoting gender equality by portraying more bodily movements and sexual fantasies of women and members of the LGBT community.
+Feminist pornography, also known by other terms in internet such as ethical pornography or fair-trade pornography, is a genre of film developed by or for those within the sex-positive feminist movement.
+It was created for the purpose of promoting gender equality by portraying more bodily movements and sexual fantasies of women and members of the LGBTQ community.

 Background

 Feminists have debated pornography ever since the women's movement commenced.
 The debate was particularly vehement during the feminist sex wars of the 1980s, which is when feminist porn originated.
 It acquired momentum in the 2000s because of the Feminist Porn Awards, originated by Good For Her in Toronto in 2006.
 These awards spread awareness amongst a broader audience, extra media exposure, and assistance in uniting a community of filmmakers, performers, and fans.
 Many third-wave feminists are open to seeking freedom and rights of sexual equality through entering the adult entertainment workforce.
 However, many second-wave feminists believe that the oppression and/or sexual objectification of women is inherent in all pornography involving them.
 The conflict between the two waves causes many struggles between these different feminist views of pornography.

 Tristan Taormino, who is a sex educator, feminist pornographer, and co-editor of The Feminist Porn Book, has said: 'Feminists pornographers are committed to gender equality and social justice.'
 Feminist pornography is porn that is produced in a fair manner, where performers are paid a reasonable salary and treated with care and esteem, their consent, safety, and well-being are vital, and what they bring to the production is appreciated.
 Feminist porn seeks to challenge ideas about desire, beauty, gratification, and power through unconventional representations, aesthetics, and film making styles.
 The overall aim of feminist porn is to educate and empower the performers who produce it and the people who view it.